-Works on the Bible and Bede’s Ecclesiastical History of the English People
+Bede’s Ecclesiastical History of the English People

-Bede is most famous for his 'Historia Ecclesiastica Gentis Anglorum' or Ecclesiastical History of the English People, which was completed in 731 CE when Bede was around 59 years old.
-It is the first work of history in which the AD system of dating is used.
-This work was modelled on the Ecclesiastical History by the Greek Christian historian Eusebius of Caesarea (260/265 – 339/340 CE), and it tells the story of the establishment and spread of Christianity in England.
+Bede is most famous for his Historia ecclesiastica gentis Anglorum (Ecclesiastical History of the English People), which was completed in 731 when he was around 59 years old.
+This work was modelled on the Ecclesiastical History by the Greek historian Eusebius of Caesarea (d.
+339/340), and it tells the story of the establishment and spread of Christianity in England and the emergence of the Anglo-Saxon kingdoms.
 It survives in some 150 manuscripts.
-There are two different versions of the text, known as ‘manuscript traditions’, which suggests that the work was circulated while Bede was still alive.
+Different versions suggest that the work was circulated while Bede was still alive, such was its popularity.

 Further information about the life of Bede can be found here via the Oxford Dictionary of National Biography.

 - Article by: